 Show you care by hosting or attending an event

-Check out some of our ideas on how you can get involved with National Carers Week and show your support of Australia’s 2.65 million carers.
+Check out some ideas on how you can get involved with National Carers Week and show your support for Australia’s 2.65 million carers.

 As an individual

-When individuals show their support, it can make a great collective difference.
+When people show their support, it can make a great collective difference.
 By raising awareness as an individual, you can help to increase recognition of carers.
 This National Carers Week:

 As a politician

-- Use your constituency meetings to advertise the available services and supports for carers
+- Use your electorate meetings to advertise the available services and supports for carers.

-General Practitioners have a large amount of exposure to carers and those they care for.
-A GP clinic is therefore an ideal place to raise awareness of and promote National Carers Week.
+GPs and nurses have a large amount of exposure to carers and those they care for.
+This makes a GP practice a great place to raise awareness of carers and promote National Carers Week.
 This National Carers Week, GPs can:

-- Encourage carer identification by displaying information in your surgery about carers and the supports and services available
+- Encourage people to recognise themselves as carers by displaying information in your surgery about carers and the supports and services available.

 As a hospital

 Many patients in hospitals will at some point be cared for by a relative or friend.
 By supporting carers as part of the overall care team, the patient themselves becomes better supported.
-During National Carers Week there are many things hospitals can do to become more carer-friendly:
+This National Carers Week, and throughout the rest of the year, hospitals can:

-- Ensure that staff are aware of carers and their issues, as part of the care team
+- Ensure that staff are aware of carers and their issues, and are treated as part of the care team.

-- Introduce carer-friendly policies in the workplace, such as allowing some carers to spend time with the person for they care for outside of visiting hours, or providing them with discounted parking
+- Introduce carer-friendly policies, such as allowing some carers to spend time with the person for they care for outside of visiting hours, or providing them with discounted parking.

 As a pharmacy

 Pharmacies and community health services often have a greater interaction with carers compared to other service providers.
-You can take advantage of this contact by:
+This National Carers Week, pharmacies can:

-- Advertising the availability of local carer supports and services and other information on your website
+- Advertise the availability of local carer supports, services, and other information on your website.

-- Advising and assisting carers on the administration of medication and potential side effects
+- Advise and assist carers on the administration of medication and potential side effects.

-- Offering a medication review, with permission from the patient
+- Offer a medication review, with permission from the patient.

 As a community group

-There is a high probability that you will have carers within your community group, particularly if your group has a lot of older people or women.
+It is very likely that you will have carers within your community group, particularly if your group has a lot of older people or women.
 Many people with caring responsibilities don’t think of themselves as carers and often miss out on services and supports as a result.
-This National Carers Week:
+This National Carers Week, community groups can:

-- Email links to information and supports to your group members
+- Email links on carer information and supports to your group members.

-- Check to see if any members of your group are carers – they may have difficulty attending meetings due to transport arrangements or scheduling.
-See how you can help them – offer a lift there or back, or look at changing the meeting schedules.
+- Check to see if any members of your group are carers.
+They may have difficulty attending meetings due to transport arrangements or scheduling, so see how you can help them: offer a lift there or back, or look at changing the meeting schedules.

 As a local business

-If you run a local business, there is plenty you can do to help carers during National Carers Week:
+If you run a local business, there is plenty you can do to support carers.
+This National Carers Week, businesses can:

-- If possible, make adjustments to ensure your business is accessible to people with disability.
+- Make adjustments to ensure your business is accessible to people with disability.
 This will help improve carers’ lives.

 As a school